 Best Climbing Seasons in the Red River Gorge: A Brief Guide

-When is the best time to climb in the Red River Gorge, Kentucky?
-Do climbers head to the cliffs year-round?
+climbing guides, we're versed in the intricacies of climbing here year-round.
 In this brief guide, we’ll give you insider beta on the best seasons to climb in "The Red" along with helpful tips and tricks for every time of year.

 The secret is out: you can climb in the Red all year long!
 As long as you have some schedule flexibility and are willing to brave certain conditions, it’s always possible to find a way to enjoy the rock.
 That said, the prime climbing months are typically October and November when the conditions are truly stellar.